JeanPaul-AbiZeid/SOS/Readme.md

 <img id="implementation" src="./readme/title5.svg"/>

-> Using the above mentioned tech stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are animations from the real app
+> Using the above mentioned tech stacks and the wireframes build with figma from the user and expert sotries we have, the implementation of the app is shown as below, these are animations from the real app

 | Sign In                          | Sign Up                          | Call                           | Send Alert                          |
 | -------------------------------- | -------------------------------- | ------------------------------ | ----------------------------------- |